MatthewL246/pretendo-docker/scripts/README.md

   database.
 It should be run whenever the password is regenerated, and it is automatically run by `setup-environment.sh`.
-- `upload-3ds-files.sh`: This uploads required files from `/console-files` to your 3DS to help with setting it up to connect to your local server.
+- `upload-3ds-files.sh`: This uploads required files from `/console-files` to your 3DS to help with connection setup.